hosniyahyaoui/find-jobs/README.md

 # find-jobs
-Our web app streamlines job applications by selecting roles (applicant/recruiter) &amp; creating an account in a few clicks.
+Our web app streamlines job applications by selecting roles applicant or recruiter and creating an account in a few clicks.
 Easy-to-use interface, intuitive navigation, and suitable for all levels.
 Focus on finding the right job or candidate with enhanced efficiency.